 (B) An acknowledgment letter issued under this rule shall authorize participation in a training program for one hundred and twenty days, unless prior to that time the board:

 (2) Issues an order in accordance with Ohio law suspending without a prior hearing the authority to participate; or

 (3) Accepts a withdrawal of the application; or

 (4) Issues a notice of opportunity for hearing in accordance with Chapter 119. of the Revised Code, in which case the authority to participate shall continue until the board's issuance of a final order granting or denying the application, or until the end of the training year, whichever comes first; or

 (5) In the case of an applicant for a certificate under section 4731.53 of the Revised Code, advises the applicant in writing that a substantial question of a violation of this chapter or the rules adopted under it exists and that investigation is continuing, in which case the authority to participate shall continue until one of the following occur:

 (b) The board issues a final order in accordance with Chapter 119. of the Revised Code; or

 Except as provided above, participation in a training program pursuant to an acknowledgment letter cannot be renewed or extended beyond one hundred and twenty days.

-(L) This rule and section 4731.573 of the Revised Code do not apply to or prohibit any graduate of a podiatric school or college from performing those acts that may be prescribed by or incidental to participation in an accredited podiatric internship, residency, or fellowship program accredited by the "Council on Podiatric Medical Education of the American Podiatric Medical Association."
+(F) This rule and section 4731.573 of the Revised Code do not apply to or prohibit any graduate of a podiatric school or college from performing those acts that may be prescribed by or incidental to participation in an accredited podiatric internship, residency, or fellowship program accredited by the "Council on Podiatric Medical Education."